Essential Emacs Packages for Efficient Software Development and General Text Editing

 • treesit (built-in): This package provides a way to work with tree-sitter, a syntax code parser that performs syntax highlighting, code navigation, and structural editing across various programming languages.

-• highlight-symbol: Highlights occurrences of symbols in your code.
+• highlight-symbol: Highlight occurrences of symbols in your code.

 • reformatter: Define commands which run reformatters on the current Emacs buffer